pvdz/tenko/tests/testcases/regexes/named_capturing_groups/bad_syntax_cases/k_arg_empty_name.md

 `````
 throws: Lexer error!
-    Regex: Missing closing angle bracket of name of capturing group; Found at least one invalid group name but also at least one valid group name, so this activates +N and triggers this error
+    Regex: Group name is not optional without webcompat, found empty `<>`; Found `\k` in a char class but the regex also had a group name so this is illegal

 start@1:0, error@1:0
 ╔══╦════════════════